 JUst as you all know, topiramate is a medication that is used to treat seizures and prevent migraines not as topiramate to lose weight.
 It is usually taken in a pill form two times a day.
 Its mechanism of action is relatively unknown but has been researched to show that it interacts with the neurotransmitter gamma-aminobutyrate (GABA).

 A neurotransmitter is a chemical in the brain that transmits communication from one brain cell to another.
 GABA decreases the action of nerve cells in order to help control anxiety and fear.
 GABA also plays a role in behavior, cognition, and the body’s stress response.

 Topiramate has been shown to enhance the GABA, thereby helping the mind and body remain calm and less excited.

 Topiramate also reduces the action of excitatory neurotransmitters through kainate and AMPA receptors, as well as decreasing the action of carbonic anhydrase not as topiramate to lose weight.
 Kainate and AMPA are ionotropic glutamate receptors that produce excitatory responses by allowing the passage of sodium and potassium.

 The decrease in response from kainate and AMPA reduce the risk of seizures from occurring.
 Carbonic anhydrase is not directly associated with seizure activity but is involved in transporting carbon dioxide in the blood.

 Andy is intrigued by how topiramate works in the body.
-He is interested in the chemistry and pharmacology so he asks the doctor about the structure of topiramate as well.
+He is interested in chemistry and pharmacology so he asks the doctor about the structure of Topiramate as well.